Superovulation with Gonadotropins

 Don’t assume that if you have started spotting or bleeding that it means you are not pregnant.
 Vaginal bleeding is commonly associated with the use of fertility medications.
 You must come for the pregnancy test in the office.

-Please don’t attempt to use a home pregnancy test to determine if you are pregnant.
+We strongly recommend using a home pregnancy test to determine if you are pregnant.
 Home tests may give you a false positive due to the hCG in your system from the hCG trigger injection.
 You may also get a false negative if you are pregnant since the home tests are not as sensitive as the blood test we do in the office.

 If you are pregnant, you will be instructed to stay on the progesterone and come to the office for further monitoring.